git-pull/website/code_explorer/django-vs-flask.rst

         TESTING = True
         DATABASE_URL = 'sqlite://:memory:'

-Subclassing :class:`flask:flask.Config` and pointing to it via :meth:`flask:flask.Config.from_object` also works::
+Creating a class and pointing to it via :meth:`flask:flask.Config.from_object` also works::

     from .config.dev import DevConfig